francineannealvarez/WellCare/README.md

 🛠️ **Admin Features**: Admins have full control over the system, including the ability to add or remove doctors and departments.
 This feature helps manage and update the hospital booking system as needed.

+🍏 **Health Tips Section**: A dedicated section of the system provides helpful health tips for all users, not just registered patients.
+These tips cover a variety of health-related topics, such as healthy eating and dietary recommendations.
+The system includes multiple categories such as:

+- **For Low Blood Pressure**
+- **For High Blood Pressure**
+- **For Weight Loss**
+- **For Boosting Immune System**

+Users can explore health tips and apply them to enhance their well-being.

 ## MySQL Integration 💾

 This project integrates a MySQL database to manage and store critical hospital booking system data.
 The integration ensures data persistence and efficient handling of: